 Traffic Coordinators are extremely organized, methodical and detail-oriented.
 They are excellent communicators of concise, accurate deadline-driven information.
 They understand people and should know instinctively when to push and when to let things simmer as they work to keep departments on track.

-Traffic Coordinators work with business teams to collaborate on marketing plans that stretch across all media outlets.
+A Traffic Manager’s duties include working with business teams to collaborate on marketing plans that stretch across all media outlets.
 As a result, they must rank high in interpersonal and communication skills.
-They are patient and are excellent at managing stress and pressue.
+They are patient and are excellent at managing stress and pressure.

 During a multi-faceted marketing campaign, departments constantly relay information back and forth related to many minute details.
 The Traffic Coordinator is expert at tracking and disseminating information related to these developments.
 If you want to keep your projects organized, a Traffic Coordinator is imperative for your organization.